 As for the griddle section, the surface is traditionally made of cold-rolled steel which, with the right amount of seasoning, wonderfully enhances the flavor of each meal.
 The griddle is 17 inches long and 15.7 inches wide, giving you roughly 267 square inches in total.
 Equipped with a single stainless steel burner, the griddle is fueled by propane and can be adjusted with the heat control knob located on the front panel.

-Though there is no lid that would form a classically-shaped firebox, the combo grill produces enough heat power to cook any type of food thoroughly and efficiently.
-In addition to such useful enhancements as rear grease management system, utensil hooks, and a bottom storage shelf, this Blackstone features two wheels that improve its portability, so you can transport the entire assembly with ease.
+Though there is no lid that would form a classically shaped firebox, the combo grill produces enough heat power to cook any type of food thoroughly and efficiently.
+In addition to such useful enhancements as a rear grease management system, utensil hooks, and a bottom storage shelf, this Blackstone features two wheels that improve its portability, so you can transport the entire assembly with ease.

 Charcoal grills operate through two types of vents: an intake vent and an exhaust vent.
 The intake vent is designed to draw oxygen in order to feed the fire, while the exhaust vent gets rid of combustion gases through what is called draft and allows the intake vent to provide oxygen.
 The exhaust damper needs to be opened at all times to some degree in order to vent out the gases.
 The intake vent is typically located on the top of the grill’s lid and it’s this vent that needs to be regulated for more precise heat control.
 By doing this, you will reach different temperature levels required for cooking various types of meats and vegetables.